mat-docs/mtap-docs/InfluxWriter/2019.1.0/docs/Installation.md

 ```

 ## Run as a daemon service
+<span style="color:red">Please note daemon service installation will be deprecated in future releases in favour of docker.</span>

 In the release bundle, which you can [download from here](https://mclarenappliedtechnologies.zendesk.com/hc/en-us/sections/115000825753-Downloads), there is a shell script `services/MAT.TAP.AAS.InfluxDb.Writer/daemon_deploy.sh` for daemon service installation.

 Before you run it, execute following commands: